- All Topics

 - Buyer's Guide

 Lubricants age and alter chemically by a process called oxidation.
 In fact, oxidation is the primary way a lubricant degrades over time from normal service.
 It typically results in impaired chemical and physical properties of the base oil and additives.
 Understanding why a lubricant oxidizes is essential to prevent, delay and monitor the process.
+It can also help you to see the potential for new technologies like oil regeneration that allow us to effectively remove oxidation products, potentially extending the service life of lubricants indefnitiely.

 As oil is used in a machine over time, the oxidation process occurs, typically starting with the degradation of antioxidant additives.
 If the driving conditions that stress the oil remain unchanged, these additives will deplete at a near linear rate.